testIT-WebTester/webtester2-core/documentation/chapters/annotation-named.md

 # @Named
-This annotation can be added to `@IdentifyUsing` annotated `PageFragment` returning methods of `Page` or `PageFragment` subclasses in order to override the name of the returned page fragment.
+This annotation can be added to `@IdentifyUsing` annotated `PageFragment` returning methods of `Page` or `PageFragment` subclasses in order to override the name of the returned fragment.

-**Constraints:**
+> Collections of fragments can't be named at the moment!

-- Annotated methods must return single page fragment - no collections or streams are supported
+This is useful in cases where the element IDs are not very clear or event cryptic.
+The name is used in any logs where the fragment is referenced.
+As well as events fired by the framework.

-## Example
+**Example:**
 ```java
 public interface FooPage extends Page {